jleekwen/google-forms-voucher-dispenser/README.md

-# Google Forms Gift Card Redemption Queue
+# Google Forms Voucher Redemption Queue

-A Google Apps Script solution that creates a first-in, first-out (FIFO) queue for gift card redemption using two Google Forms and a Google Sheet.
+A Google Apps Script solution that creates a first-in, first-out (FIFO) queue for voucher redemption using two Google Forms and a Google Sheet.

 ## Overview

-This project manages gift card screenshots submitted through a Google Form.
+This project manages voucher screenshots submitted through a Google Form.
 Each submitted card begins with a configurable value (default: **$40**) and is placed into a redemption queue based on submission time.

-A second Google Form always displays the **oldest available gift card**.
+A second Google Form always displays the **oldest available voucher**.
 When a redemption is submitted, the remaining balance is updated.
 Once a card reaches **$0**, it is automatically removed from the queue and the next oldest card is displayed.

 ## Features

-* Upload gift card screenshots through Google Forms
+* Upload voucher screenshots through Google Forms
 * Automatic timestamping
 * FIFO redemption queue
-* Tracks remaining balance for each gift card
+* Tracks remaining balance for each voucher
 * Automatically rotates to the next oldest card
 * Supports full redemption ("All")
 * Displays: